Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 \subsection{Effective potential between ground-state excitons}

-For concreteness, we consider a system where the electron--electron interaction is independent of the spin and assume that the ground state is spin degenerate, and also that no further degeneracy exists.
+We are now in the position to derive the sought-after effective potential between ground-state excitons, which is presented in Eq.\ \eqref{eq: exciton--exciton potential effective} and the surrounding discussion.
+For transparency, we consider a system where the electron--electron interaction is independent of the spin and assume that the ground state is spin degenerate, and also that no further degeneracy exists.
 A particularly interesting example of this situation is that of hydrogen-like excitons in 2D and 3D.
-To obtain an effective interaction potential between excitons, we now restrict the variational biexciton state of Eq.\ \eqref{eq: biexciton eigenvalue equation reduced} to the spin-degenerate subspace of ground-state exciton states.
+The hydrogenic 2D case will be explored below in some detail, but we stress that our theory is much more general and in particular allows for an electron--hole interaction different from the $1/r$ Coulomb potential.
+To obtain an effective interaction potential between excitons, we now restrict the reduced eigenvalue problem of Eq.\ \eqref{eq: biexciton eigenvalue equation reduced} to the spin-degenerate subspace of ground-state exciton states.
 In the particular case of hydrogen-like excitons, this corresponds to setting the principal and azimuthal quantum numbers to zero, i.e., $n = m = 0$ everywhere.
 In what follows, we omit the ground-state quantum numbers from all expressions and only highlight the spin dependence, which is the only relevant degree of freedom.
-Because the interaction is spin-independent and the bands have well-defined spins, the orbital exciton wave function separates from its spin component as
+Because the interaction is spin independent and the bands have well-defined spins, the orbital exciton wave function separates from its spin component as

 Here, $\vec{S}$ is the spin state of the exciton, which is often written in the coupled conduction--valence spin basis, but can in principle also stand for the individual bases of the conduction and valence spins due to the spin degeneracy.
 Since in the variational ansatz we sum over all possibilities for $\vec{S}$, both approaches are equivalent for our purposes, although the latter simplifies the calculations.
 While the system considered here corresponds to the simplest possible scenario, it serves as a transparent example whose procedure below can be generalized to situations with additional pseudospin degrees of freedom, such as the valley index in transition-metal dichalcogenides.
 Finally, we note that in the hydrogenic case the total momentum label $\XTM$ on the exciton wave function becomes redundant and can be omitted.